FloatingArrayDesign/MoorDyn/docs/compiling.rst

 in your system terminal.
 Pip will take care of everything by you.

-**If you want to use the most up to date version of MoorDyn-C as a python module**, follow the instructions in the :ref:`CMake compile section <CMake_compile>`.
-Once you have succesfully compiled MoorDyn on your system, change to `MoorDyn/build/wrappers/python/` and execute the following command `pip install ./`.
+**If you want to use the most up to date version of MoorDyn-C as a python module**, follow the instructions in the :ref:`CMake compile section <CMake_compile>` using the dev branch of MoorDyn-C. Once you have succesfully compiled MoorDyn on your system, change to `MoorDyn/build/wrappers/python/` and execute the following command `pip install ./`.
 This will build the python module locally from the source code you have installed.
 In order to update this module in the future you will need to update your local source code and follow the same steps above.